Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 I was sitting on the end of my own bed, staring at my grandfather pleadingly.
 “Why do we have to leave?”

-He looked down at the ground between us.
+He looked down again.
 “The village is packing up.
 We can’t stay this close to Necrolisks.
-We didn’t know they were hunting nearby, or maybe they were here all along.”
+We didn’t know they were hunting nearby.”

 “But why can’t we stay with the others?”
 I shot back.
 “It’s safer to stick together.”